-- 1. The General Assembly shall not by vote, resolution or order, grant any donation or gratuity in favor of any person, corporation or association. - 2.
+- The General Assembly shall not by vote, resolution, or order grant any donation or gratuity in favor of any person, corporation or association.
+The General Assembly is authorized to provide by law for the payment of two hundred and fifty thousand dollars (\$250,000.00) to the first person, firm or corporation, or combination thereof, which puts down and brings in the first commercial oil well in this State.
+Such well must produce at least 100 barrels of oil per day, and the determination as to whether such well is producing this amount is hereby vested in the Director of the State Department of Mines, Mining and Geology.
+Said law shall provide for the distribution of said amount as the General Assembly may by statute provide between the company or individual who drills or causes to be drilled said well, the contractor who furnishes the equipment, among such workmen and employees actually engaged in the job. and to the mineral and/or property owner where the well is drilled.
+The General Assembly shall provide for the method of payment by the Governor. - 2.
 The General Assembly shall not grant or authorize, extra compensation to any public officer, agent or contractor after the service has been rendered or the contract entered into. - 3.
-The levy of taxes on property for any one year by the General Assembly for all purposes, except to provide for repelling invasions, suppressing insurrections, or defending the State in time of war, shall not exceed five (5) mills on each dollar of the value of the property taxable in the State. - 4.
+The levy of taxes on property for any one year by the General Assembly for all purposes, except to provide for repelling invasions, suppressing insurrections, or defending the State in time of war, shall not exceed one-fourth (1⁄4) mill on each dollar of the value of the property taxable in the State, provided, however, that until some other method permitted by the laws of the United States for the taxation of national banking associations or corporations is enacted by the General Assembly for the taxation of the shares of stock of banking corporations and other monied capital coming into competition with such banking corporations, such property may be taxed at a rate not exceeding five (5) mills on each dollar of the value thereof. - 4.
 No poll tax shall be levied to exceed one dollar annually upon each poll.